codeplea/genann/README.md

 good library is Peter van Rossum's [Lightweight Neural Network](http://lwneuralnet.sourceforge.net/), which despite its name, is heavier and has more features than GENANN.

-##Hints

-- All functions start with `genann_`.
-- The code is simple.
-Dig in and change things.